ahasan-suncor/ProfessionalCodingPractices/README.md

 1. Clone this repository to your local machine using git clone
 2. Install Node.js on your machine from the Node.js website: https://nodejs.org/en/download/
 3. Once Node.js is installed, open your terminal/command prompt and run the following command to install http-server globally: `npm install http-server -global`
-4. Navigate to the directory where the project files are located using the command your terminal/command prompt
+4. Navigate to the directory where the project files are located using your terminal/command prompt
 5. Start the HTTP server by running the following command: `http-server`
 6. This will start the server and display the URL where your app is running.
 Open your web browser and navigate to the URL to view the app